This page includes policy information for schools.

 - adopt the

-Model Parents' Club Constitution (doc - 70.5kb) as published by the Secretary of the Department, adding the club’s details and arrangements where indicated; and
+Model Parents' Club Constitution (doc - 70.5kb) as published by the Secretary of the Department, adding the club’s details and arrangements where indicated

-- seek the approval of the Minister (or his/her delegate) for the formation of the club under the terms of that Constitution; and
+- seek the approval of the Minister (or his/her delegate) for the formation of the club under the terms of that Constitution

 - conduct meetings necessary for the sole purposes of the above.

-When the committee and the school’s principal receives notification that the Constitution has been approved by the Minister, an inaugural meeting of the club is called and the principal, teacher at the school or a senior regional officer of the Department (none of which are current club members or are nominated for office) will conduct the election of office bearers.
+When the committee and the school’s principal receives notification that the Constitution has been approved by the Minister, an inaugural meeting of the club is called.
+Interested parents should complete the Parent Club Registration Form at Schedule 1 of the Constitution and submit to the principal or principal’s delegate to become members of the club.
+An independent person such as and the principal, teacher at the school or a senior regional officer of the Department (none of which are current club members or are nominated for office) will conduct the election of office bearers.
 All future meetings will be called in accordance with the Constitution.

 Or by mail to: